micheleorsi/datavisualization/installation-watt/README.md

   15. On the next page, click the "Download" link under "Actions"
   16. In the pop-up, click "OK"
   17. Wait for it to "build" your file
-  18. When it’s ready, click "DOWNLOAD"
+  18. When it's ready, click "DOWNLOAD"
   19. Finally, expand the downloaded zip file and you will find the three files

 References